drj11/RSE-Sheffield.github.io/_posts/2019-02-28-git-working-practices.md

 most of them should be short lived
 (less than one Agile cycle, say, less than 14 days).

+### fast-forwarding a branch instead of deleting it

 If you think deleting a branch and creating a new one is a bit tedious, and you want to re-use the branch name
 (which I suppose you are free to do so),